Skip to main content

 Tell us about your journey before working at Crisis and your time working here.

 For most of my career I worked in secondary teaching and educational leadership.
 With my background as a Geography teacher, I was fortunate to be able to combine this with travel and worked in international schools in Kuwait, Vietnam, Oman and the UK.
-After returning to the UK, I spent 3 years working in the education and learning team of the environment charity Keep Scotland Beautiful.
-I am excited to have joined the Philanthropy Team at Crisis and look forward to using my skills to support the team through administration, communications and events.
+After returning to the UK, I spent 3 years working in the education and learning team of environmental charity Keep Scotland Beautiful.
+I joined the Philanthropy Team at Crisis in early 2024.

 What inspires you about working for Crisis?